raspberrypilearning/lego-robot-face/en/step_3.md

 ## Use emoji for your robot face

 The goal is to build a robotic face that can respond to objects that it recognises.
-If we break that down into smaller steps, we might say that your robot face will:
+If you break that down into smaller steps, you might say that your robot face will:

 1. Use the Raspberry Pi camera to look for objects
 2. If an object is detected, use that object to change the face